-- ✓ Post all questions related to the course inside of Blackboard in the Questions About the Course.
+- ✓ Post all questions inside of Blackboard in the Questions.
 Navigate to the main menu, click on Discussions.
-Questions About the Course is the thread at the very top of the web page.
-Students may answer each others' questions posted to General Course Questions to receive Extra Credit points. - ✓ All files and documents must "saved as" (identified) with your first, last name and the date.
-Jane\Smith\January14th2015.docx. - ✓ All documents must have a cover page that identifies your first and last name, the date and the title of the Assignment.
+Questions is the thread at the very top of the web page.
+Students may answer each others' questions posted to General Course Questions to receive Extra Credit points. - ✓ All homework submitted to Blackboard must have your first and last name and date>

+Jane_Smith_January14th2015.docx.

+✓ All homework must be submitted as a formal writing piece that includes a cover page that identifies your first and last name, the date and the title of the Assignment.
 This must appear in the top left-hand corner the document.
-Create an original and engaging title for your essays and research paper.

-Jane Smith

-Critique The Critic Assignment

-January 14, 2015
+Jane Smith Critique The Critic Assignment January 14, 2015

 Title: A Stroll Through The Metropolitan Museum

-- ✓ Always spell and grammar-check before posting or submitting.
-Use Arial or Times New Roman size 10-12 for Essay and Research Paper Assignments. - ✓ Use MLA-style for proper citations. - ✓ Italicize or put quotations around the titles of works of art and include a reference to the date, region or culture: Queen Mother Pendant Mask, 16th Century, Nigeria; or "Queen Mother Pendant Mask," 16th Century, Nigeria. - ✓ Spell check Discussions and make sure there are no typographical errors.
-Your "post" must be visible in the thread to the Professor and class. - ✓ Assignments and Discussions are due at 11:59PM on the due date.
+- Spell and grammar-check before posting or submitting. - Arial or Times New Roman size 10-12 - o MLA style for citations preferred - Italicize or put quotations around the titles of works of art and include a reference to the date, region or culture: Queen Mother Pendant Mask, 16th Century, Nigeria; or "Queen Mother Pendant Mask," 16th Century, Nigeria. - ✓ Discussions "posts" must be visible to all students and The Professor. - ✓ Assignments and Discussions are due at 11:59PM on the due date.
 There is a 48-hour grace period for Assignments.
-The exception is the last week of class. - ✓ Never copy and paste sentences, paragraphs or essays from online sources in particular Wikipedia and post that as your Discussion. - ✓ Never copy and paste sentences, paragraphs or papers from online sources and submit this as your work The Professor will refer Plagiarized Assignments and Discussions to the Academic Dean.
-If you are not sure about the definition of Plagiarism, then ask the Professor before posting or submitting work.
+The exception is the last week of class. - ✓ Never copy and paste sentences, paragraphs or papers from online sources and submit this as your work The Professor will refer Plagiarized Assignments and Discussions to the Academic Dean.
+If you are not sure about the definition of Plagiarism, then make an appointment with The Writing Center for peer support.

-✓ Students needing help with writing at the college level or meeting basic writing competencies will be referred to The Writing Center for support.
+✓ Students needing help with formatting citations and writing at the college level will be referred to The Writing Center for support.